MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-ieventdetectoroemadaptervtbl.md

 ### -field GetCapabilities

-Returns langauges and detector features supported by the object.
+Returns languages and detector features supported by the object.
 For more information, see [IEventDetectorOemAdapter::GetCapabilities method](nf-eventdetectoroemadapter-ieventdetectoroemadapter-getcapabilities.md).

 ### -field GetCapabilitiesForLanguage